BitBagCommerce/SyliusCmsPlugin/doc/media.md

 ## General usage

-You can render media in three ways:
+You can render media in four ways:

 By rendering a media code template: